centreon/centreon-documentation/en/administration/centreon-ha/acceptance-guide.md

 #### State of the cluster before the failover

-Before running correctly a failover test, check the status of the cluster with the following command:
+Before running a failover test, check the status of the cluster with the following command:

 ```bash
 pcs status